liuzihe02/6.005/02_basicJava/classesObjects/classes.md

 >
 > Avoid public except constants

+If you make all your methods public — including helper methods that are really meant only for local use within the class — then other parts of the program may come to depend on them, which will make it harder for you to change the internal implementation of the class in the future.
+Your code won’t be as *ready for change*.

 ## Class Members

 We discuss using `static` keyword to create fields/methods belonging to the class, rather than an instance of that class.